If you want to balance your actions, emotions and the consequences of your life, it is very important to balance your thoughts.

 - Find a clean and calm place and sit on a mat.

 - Keep your spinal cord straight and sit comfortably on the ground, close your eyes and relax your body.

-- Use only your right hand in pulse purification, only use thumb, index and middle fingers of right hand.
+- Use only your right hand in Nadi Sodhana Kriya, only use thumb, index and middle fingers of right hand.
 The last two fingers will remain straight and will be connected with each other.

 - Now close your right nostrils with thumb and inhale from the left nostril.
 After breathing completely in now exhale the from the same nostril.

 - Similarly, using the last two fingers, close the left nostril and take a deep breath from the right nostril, and then release it from the left nostril.